-"We're not actively looking for investors

-right now, but this could be an option," Planche says.
+"We're not actively looking for investors right now, but this could be an option," Planche says.
 As they reached profitability one round after initial financing, additional backing could only be relevant to accelerate, Planche says.

 Witbe competes with many players from the quality-of-service world that monitor network equipment and analyze traffic to assess quality.
-With the introduction of the Internet, this type of monitoring is getting
+With the introduction of the Internet, this type of monitoring is getting harder.

 "These QoS monitoring solutions are still relevant for making sure infrastructures are working properly.
-But they do not conduct transactions, on whether a particular malfunction has an impact on the delivered service, etc," Planche argues, "Service delivery has become so complex, NOC [Network Operation Center] engineers and management generally have either too much information or no information at all.
-Withe gives them the relevant information they need to get straight to the point and solve issues, focus on issues that could really affect revenues, control SLAs [service-level agreements], prioritize investments, and more."
+But they do not provide insights on whether users can conduct transactions, on whether a particular malfunction has an impact on the delivered service, etc," Planche argues, "Service delivery has become so complex.
+NOC [Network Operation Center] engineers and management generally have either too much information or no information at all.
+Witbe gives them the relevant information they need to get straight to the point and solve issues, focus on issues that could really affect revenues, control SLAs [service-level agreements], prioritize investments, and more."

+Witbe has two challenges to face this year.
 On the technology side, Witbe's newest solution is in big data analytics, released earlier this year, which enables the business case for multiscreen video services.
 "We have several trials going on and we need to transform them," Planche says.
 On the business side, the company recently opened an office in São Paulo to drive its business in Latin America.
 "We already have customers in the region, including a major incumbent.
 We're working on several large opportunities there and I am sure we'll have many successes," Planche says.

-Withe has about 100 employees across offices in New York, Montreal, Paris, Singapore, Casablanca and São Paulo.
-More hiring is expected due to the new office in Latin America, as well as more offices in Europe and in the U.S. R www.witech.it
+Witbe has about 100 employees across offices in New York, Montreal, Paris, Singapore, Casablanca and São Paulo.
+More hiring is expected due to the new office in Latin America, as well as more offices in Europe and in the U.S.